MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/technical-reference.md

  **Summary:** Technical reference articles provide information about PowerShell for SharePoint Server 2016 and SharePoint Server 2013 plus other useful reference information about general settings, security, and tools.

-The following articles on TechNet provide information about reference content for SharePoint Server.
+The following articles provide information about reference content for SharePoint Server.

 ## TechNet technical reference articles about SharePoint Server